-Our Solutions: Combustible Dust Services
+Our Solutions: Consulting

 A dust hazard analysis (DHA) involves systematic identification and evaluation of dust fire, flash fire, and explosion hazards and making recommendations for practical protective measures for preventing, mitigating, and managing these hazards.
 A DHA is needed at facilities that handle, process and store combustible bulk solids to reduce the likelihood of catastrophic incidents, injuries to personnel, damage to property, and critical supply chain interruption.
 Combustible dust hazards in each facility should be assessed based on its specific conditions.
 In the DHA, concrete safety measures (safeguards) and actions are developed to prevent and/or mitigate the effects of combustible dust explosions.